A Short Guide to Profit and Loss Management for Small Businesses

 For the business to become successful the revenue must surplus the break-even point.

 As mentioned above, these are the costs that the business has to make when making the product or providing the service to the clients.
 It is also known as the cost of goods sold (COGS).

-To find out the gross margin, subtract the direct costs from revenue.
+To find out the gross margin, subtract the direct costs from the revenue.
 If your gross margin is high then it means your financial health is stable.

 The business earnings that incur before the depreciation, taxes, or interest rates.
-If you deduct operating expenses from gross margin you can get the operating income.
+If you deduct operating expenses from the gross margin you can get the operating income.

 How To Take Care Of Profit And Loss Management?

 Now that you have a basic understanding of the profit and loss experience now we need to focus on managing it.